Back to blog

 What works well: Multi-sender campaigns are the standout feature and work reliably.
 Lead deduplication across senders prevents the same prospect from receiving requests from multiple team members.
 The unified inbox collects replies from all connected accounts in one view.
 CRM integrations with HubSpot and Salesforce sync lead status automatically.

-Where it falls short: The tool focuses almost exclusively on LinkedIn.
-Email capabilities are limited.
-The interface, while functional, lacks the polish of Expandi or Dripify.
-Customer support response times vary.
-Campaign analytics could be more granular.
+Where it falls short: It focuses almost exclusively on LinkedIn, so email capabilities are limited.
+The interface is functional but lacks the polish of Expandi or Dripify, support response times vary, and campaign analytics could be more granular.

-Pricing: Starts at $79/seat/month.
+Pricing: Mid-range, per-seat pricing to start.
 Agency plans with volume discounts available.
 See our HeyReach alternative comparison.

 Best for: Agencies managing LinkedIn outreach for multiple clients, and teams with several LinkedIn accounts they want to leverage simultaneously.